-The edge effect created by transition between habitat types in aquatic environments is an important regulatory factor to productivity (Heck and Orth 1980). represents one distinct ecotone in shallow lotic and lentic aquatic systems.
-Marsh habitats are among the productive areas for standing crops of fish, invertebrates, and waterfowl (Meredith and Lotrich 1979; Moore 1978; Tihansky and Meade 1976; Weinstein 1979; Weinstein et al. 1980).
-Some of the important attributes of marshes are their ability to serve as: (1) nursery areas containing high and diversities of fish, invertebrates, waterfowl; (2) feeding grounds for fish and waterfowl; (3) sediment stabilizers (Ginsburg and Lowenstam 1958; Heck and Orth 1980; Ricklefs 1979; Robertson 1977; Thayer al. 1975).
+The edge effect created by transition between habitat aquatic environments is an important regulatory types in factor to productivity (Heck and Orth 1980). А marsh represents one distinct ecotone in shallow lotic and lentic Marsh habitats are among aquatic systems. the most productive areas for standing crops of fish, invertebrates, and waterfowl (Meredith and Lotrich 1979; Moore 1978; Tihansky and Meade 1976; Weinstein 1979; Weinstein et al. 1980).
+Some of the important attributes of marshes are their ability to serve as: (1) nursery areas containing high and diversities of fish, invertebrates, densities and waterfowl; (2) feeding grounds for fish and waterfowl; and sediment stabilizers (Ginsburg and Lowenstam 1958; Heck (3)and Orth 1980; Ricklefs 1979; Robertson 1977; Thayer et al. 1975).